Wallace Hartley: Violin

-After Maria Robinson's death in 1939, her sister gave the violin to the Bridlington Salvation Army and told its leader, a Major Renwick, about the instrument's association with the Titanic.
-The violin was later passed on to a violin teacher who gave it to the current owner's mother.
-"It's been in the same family for over 70 years," Henry Aldridge & Sons state.
-Craig Sopin, the owner of one of the world's largest collections of Titanic memorabilia, a leading Titanic expert, and a general skeptic of Titanic claims believes the violin is "Hartley's violin and not a fraud" reports ABC News.

 The Hartley violin was exhibited in Northern Ireland at the shipyard where the RMS Titanic was built, Titanic Belfast, and in the United States at Titanic Branson and Titanic Pigeon Forge museums.
-It was sold by auction house Henry Aldridge & Son in Devizes, Wiltshire, England, on 19 October 2013 for £900,000 ($1.7 million US), as reported by BBC, NBC, and The Washington Post.
+It was sold by auction house Henry Aldridge & Son in Devizes, Wiltshire, England, on 19 October 2013 for £900,000 ($1.7 million US).

-The violin now resides in Tennessee at a museum dedicated to the victims of the sinking, and is open to public viewing.
-It has two large cracks on either side of the upper bout due to moisture damage, and is no longer playable.
+The violin now resides at Titanic Belfast Museum and is open to public viewing.
+It has two large cracks and is no longer playable.

 After seeing the violin auctioned at Aldridges, British folk singer/songwriter Reg Meuross was inspired to write a song about the story of the violin, "The Band Played Sweet Marie", that was released on his album England Green and England Grey in 2014.

 The story of Wallace Hartley and his violin is also the inspiration behind the song "Titanically" written by Canadian singer/songwriter Heather Rankin and David Tyson, with a music video directed by American-Canadian filmmaker Thom Fitzgerald.
 The music video was released June 2, 2017, to honour Hartley's birthday.